merge/skulls/README.md

 Enter Lenovo's BIOS with __F1__ and check the embedded controller (EC) version to be __1.14__ and upgrade using
 [the latest bootable CD](https://support.lenovo.com/at/en/downloads/ds029188) if it isn't.
+This updates BIOS and EC.
 The EC cannot be upgraded when coreboot is installed.
-(In case a newer version should ever be available (I doubt it), you could temporarily flash back your original Lenovo BIOS image)
+(In case a newer version should ever be available (I doubt it), you could temporarily flash back the original Lenovo BIOS image from your backup)

 ### ifd unlock and me_cleaner: the 8MB chip
 The Intel Management Engine resides on the 8MB chip (at the bottom, closer to